vaabe/phys12/info/syllabus.md

 Each week we'll post the relevant lab materials (data, videos, simulations, etc) in the [google drive folder](https://drive.google.com/drive/folders/1onTfWs8QGWsOP_3PFigj7CvMpJUr_Kn4?usp=sharing).
 You should base your report on the data we provide.
 There will be two or three zoom office hours each week.
 These meetings aren't mandatory but I encourage you to show up and ask questions.
 Asides from that you'll be working fairly independently, and  it's your responsibility to manage your time and keep up with the schedule.

-# Lab Reports
+# Assignments

-Each week you will write a lab report on the experiment you performed that week.
+Each week you will write a report on the experiment you performed that week.
 It's due one week after the scheduled lab session.
 I will mark your submission out of 10:

 - **Theory: /2**
 - **Experiment Setup: /2**